1. Using Interval Training

 - Intervals increase the release of fat from the fat cells;

 - depletion of muscle glycogen,

 - improves VO2 Max (the oxygen used to burn fat);

 - improves your Cardio Vascular system,

-- increases HGH release.
+- increases HGH release,

 2. Biochemistry of Interval Training

 You may have heard that fat is where the slow energy comes from and glycogen is where the fast energy comes from.
-That is also applicable on Interval Training here.
+That is also applicable to Interval Training here.
 First, you’ll need to get into the glycogen depleted state, where the fat burning is possible.
 Most strategies that aim to burn fat usually get into the depletion mode, but don’t push towards the fat burning stage.
 That’s the problem here, you’ll need to be out of fast energy to burn the slow energy more efficiently.
 You get that with interval training:

 - you run to burn the fast energy,

 - then walk to burn the slow energy.. and repeat!